KamWithK/GitStarred/README.md

 9. Train the final model (using a finalised preprocessing pipeline)

 *Currently spark plays nicely with Java 8, but not 11.
 So the `environment.yml` specifically installs version `8.0.152`.*
+*It is also recommended to use Miniconda instead of the full distribution to avoid any unnecessary conflicts!*